Drosera capensis: Invasive species

 Drosera capensis has been deliberately introduced to wetland habitat in numerous countries outside its native range, including New Zealand, the United States, Japan, Australia, Brazil and the Azores.
 Many of these locations are ecologically sensitive, and introduced species such as D. capensis may compete with threatened local flora.

 In New Zealand, D. capensis is listed on the National Pest Plant Accord register meaning that it is prohibited from sale or commercial propagation under the Biosecurity Act 1993.
 It has become established in the Waitākere Ranges, either due to deliberate planting or via soil contamination from other introduced plants.
 Its seeds are believed to be distributed by waterfowl.
 The species is subject to 'sustained control' under the Conservation Auckland Regional Pest Management Plan.

 In Mendocino County California, Albion Bog—a raised bog in rare dwarf forest habitat—has become infested with non-native carnivorous plants as a result of deliberate plantings by enthusiasts from the 1960s onwards.
 Drosera capensis has formed dense stands, outcompeting the native sundew D. rotundifolia, and conservationists have found it impossible to eradicate.

 In Australia, D. capensis was reported as naturalised at a single site in the Royal National Park, where at least 100 adult plants were observed.

-In Hawai'i, although not known to be naturalised, it is assessed as a 'high risk' species by the Plant Pono initiative due to characteristics including its self-fertility; prolific seed production; capacity for hybridisation; rapid growth to maturity; tolerance of a wide range of growing conditions; and ability to regenerate after frost and fire damage.
+In Hawaiʻi, although not known to be naturalised, it is assessed as a 'high risk' species by the Plant Pono initiative due to characteristics including its self-fertility; prolific seed production; capacity for hybridisation; rapid growth to maturity; tolerance of a wide range of growing conditions; and ability to regenerate after frost and fire damage.

 The species is listed (with a 'low' risk rating) in A Global Compendium of Weeds.